versluis/UEFN-Field-Notes/README.md

 ## Who writes this

-These notes come out of active projects (currently *Sheep Petting Simulator* and a Fortnite museum experiment) built by a mixed human/agent team: a human developer and designer, a second human designer/playtester, a chat-based AI design partner, and an agentic AI implementer connected to the UEFN editor over MCP.
+These notes come out of active projects (currently *Sheep Petting Simulator* and a Fortnite museum experiment) built by a mixed human/agent team: a human developer and designer (Jay), a second human designer/playtester (Julia), a chat-based AI design partner (Anthropic's Claude), and an agentic AI implementer (Claude Code) connected to the UEFN editor over MCP.
+Model versions change over time and are recorded in commit messages rather than here.
 Findings are verified in the editor, in the compiler, in the logs, or live in play — and marked accordingly (see the legend below).

 The working copy lives in a private Notion workspace; this repository is its regularly synced public mirror.
 Corrections and additions land upstream first and flow here at session close.